wizards-of-lua/wizards-of-lua/docs/_modules/Logger.md

         #### Example

-        Printing an error message into the server's log file, prefixed with the category label "my-logger".
+        Printing a warning message into the server's log file, prefixed with the category label "my-logger".

         ```lua